skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of them really trust Noreeno.
 They were instructed to meet Noreeno at dawn tomorrow.
 They would like a bit more information going in.

 Vale Calma is about three hours away on foot.
-They decide that Eomer will leave at midnight, which will bring him to the valley at around 3:00 AM.
+They decide that Eomier will leave at midnight, which will bring him to the valley at around 3:00 AM.
 He will go and spy out the meeting site ahead of time to see if Noreeno is planning some sort of ambush.
 The others will leave